 Understand the HMRC mileage rates (also known as mileage allowance payments) for the current tax year (2021/2022) for cars, motorcycles and electric vehicles.
 If this is confusing to understand what you can claim, then read on to untangle all the information relating to HMRC business mileage expenses.

 This guide is suitable for anyone who wants to claim business mileage and is registered as self employed (sole trader) or a Limited Company owner.
 It also includes a company’s employees wanting to be reimbursed for travel costs.

-What is the Mileage Rate for 2020 in the UK?
+1. What are the 2021/2022 Mileage Rates in the UK?

-The mileage rates for the 2020 tax year:
+The current mileage allowance rates 2021/2022 tax year: